 Adolescents — primarily boys — may begin to experience cluster headaches around age 10.
 Cluster headaches commonly feature pain behind one eye, along with swelling and nasal congestion.

-Although a migraine diagnosis can be devastating for children and their parents, there are many treatment options available for children who suffer from migraines.
+Although a migraine diagnosis can be devastating for children and their parents, many treatment options are available for children who suffer from migraines.

-These options include medication, lifestyle changes and biofeedback therapy.
+There are many natural remedies for headaches in children, such as diet or lifestyle changes or therapy.
+There are also medication options.
 In most cases, these have proven effective at reducing migraine symptoms and allowing children to keep their normal routines as much as possible.

 If you suspect your child might suffer from migraine headaches, review the presentation below and make an appointment to see your pediatrician.